Roundabout Car Accidents in Georgia - Legal Guide and Resources

 Who Has the Right of Way in a Roundabout?

-Drivers who are entering the roundabout should yield to vehicles that are already in the circular intersection.
+Drivers who are entering the roundabout must yield to vehicles that are already in the circular intersection.
 However, that does not mean that you are automatically at fault if you are hit while entering the roundabout.

 There are many other factors that can lead to a roundabout car accident, including dangerous driving and speeding.
 If you have been injured in this type of accident, you need to speak with a knowledgeable attorney who can investigate exactly who is at fault and determine how to pursue full and fair compensation.